qpdf/qpdf/manual/cli.rst

    half of ``/ID`` from the file since this is part of the encryption parameters.
-This option can be useful if you need to decrypt a file to make manual changes to it or to change it outside of qpdf, and then you want to restore the original encryption on the file without having to manual specify all the individual settings.
+This option can be useful if you need to decrypt a file to make manual changes to it or to change it outside of qpdf, and then want to restore the original encryption on the file without having to manual specify all the individual settings.
 See also :qpdf:ref:`--decrypt`.